SD-Project-2025/.github/profile/README.md

 # Welcome to SD-Project-2025 👋

-🚀 *A collaborative platform for final year Software Design (COMS3009A) @ Univeristy of the Witwatersrand, working on innovative and impactful project.*
+🚀 *A collaborative platform for final year Software Design (COMS3009A) @ University of the Witwatersrand,Johannesburg , working on innovative and impactful project.*

 ---